brickbots/PiFinder/docs/source/user_guide.rst

 UI Screens
 ----------

 The user interface for the PiFinder is split into various screens that you can switch between to perform different tasks.
-The A key is used to cycle between the three main screens:
+The A key is used to cycle between the four main screens:

+* Camera
 * Chart
 * Catalog
 * Locate

 By holding down the Enter key and pressing the A function key you can get to the less commonly used screens:

 * Console
 * Status
-* Camera Preview

 Some actions in one screen will move you to another, for instance selecting an object from the Catalog will switch automatically to the Locate screen.